yinglj/davinci-resolve-mcp/config-templates/README.md

 To use this template:

-1. Copy the template to your Claude Desktop configuration directory (location varies by installation)
+- Copy the template to your Claude Desktop configuration directory (location varies by installation)
+  - Windows - %appdata%\Claude\claude_desktop_config.json
-2. Rename it to `claude_desktop_config.json`
+- Rename it to `claude_desktop_config.json`
-3. Replace the placeholders with your actual paths:
+- Replace the placeholders with your actual paths:
    - `${YOUR_PYTHON_PATH}` - Path to your Python interpreter
    - `${YOUR_REPO_PATH}` - Path to the DaVinci Resolve MCP repository